guenchi/Darkart/manual/python.md

 procedure: (plist-sset! *po<list> int int *po<list>)

-return: 0 for succes -1 for fail
+return: 0 on success or -1 on failure.

 procedure: (plist-insert! *po<list> int<index> *po)

-return: 0 for succes -1 for fail
+return: 0 on success or -1 on failure.

 procedure: (plist-append! *po<list-target> *po<list>)

-return: 0 for succes -1 for fail
+return: 0 on success or -1 on failure.

 procedure: (plist-sort!)

-return: 0 for succes -1 for fail
+return: 0 on success or -1 on failure.

 procedure: (plist-reverse!)

-return: 0 for succes -1 for fail
+return: 0 on success or -1 on failure.
 ```

 ### Python's tuple